What’s a Good Internet Speed for Work From Home?

 • Set up parental controls on your home router to set times when people can access the internet.

-• Use the media prioritization or Quality of Service (QoS) function.
-This allows the router to set specific types of traffic, including video streaming and gaming, to have a higher priority.
+• Use the media prioritization or Quality of service (QoS) function.
+This allows the router to give higher priority to specific types of traffic, including video streaming and gaming.

 • Swap from Wi-Fi to an Ethernet cable.
-Wi-Fi signals can be affected by interference, which slows down your connection.
+Interference can affect Wi-Fi signals, slowing down your connection.

 • Put your router in your home office or nearby.
 Or, if you can’t move your router closer, invest in a Wi-Fi extender or booster.

 • Check if someone in your home is hogging bandwidth.
-Typical culprits could include downloading files, online gaming, or streaming a video.
+Typical culprits could include downloading files, online gaming, or video streaming.

 • Change to a different internet service provider (ISP).
 If yours isn’t delivering on the speeds it promises, it’s worth looking around for faster internet.
 (And maybe a better deal.)